 - report any adverse events to the TGA and to the State, as specified in their respective regulations and/or approvals

 - include processes to identify any misuse/abuse/diversion by the patient in any reassessment of patient(s) receiving cannabis for medical purposes.

 - clinically reassess the patient as to the appropriateness of treatment at least once every 3 months, or more frequently if required.
 Compare the outcome with the stated goal of treatment to determine whether treatment with medicinal cannabis should continue

 - advise the patient that if their medicinal cannabis product contains THC then they cannot drive or operate heavy machinery.

-- provide a treatment report to the chief executive at 3 monthly intervals
+- provide a treatment report to the chief executive on request

 Other conditions may apply, depending on individual cases.